-Procurement (1) Any economic operator who is subject to any grounds for exclusion apart from the ones mentioned in Paragraphs b) and f) of Subsection (1) of Section 62, may submit a request to the Authority for establishing that measures taken by the economic operator are sufficient to demonstrate its reliability despite the existence of a relevant ground for exclusion.
+Procurement (1) Any economic operator who is subject to any grounds for exclusion apart from the ones mentioned in Subparagraphs aa)-ah) of Paragraph a) and Paragraphs b) and f) of Subsection (1) of Section 62, may submit a request to the Authority for establishing that measures taken by the economic operator are sufficient to demonstrate its reliability despite the existence of a relevant ground for exclusion.
 A version of the petition made by means of information technology equipment shall also be made available to the Közbeszerzési Hatóság (Procurement Authority) in an editable format.
-The Procurement Authority shall verify receipt - if submitted via electronic mail - within one working day.
-Evidence relating to the measures taken by the economic operator shall be provided to the Procurement Authority enclosed with the request.
+The Közbeszerzési Hatóság shall verify receipt - if submitted via electronic mail - within one working day.
+Evidence relating to the measures taken by the economic operator shall be provided to the Közbeszerzési Hatóság enclosed with the request.